mislavjc/constellate/README.md

 </center>

-# 🌌 Constellate
+# 🌌 Constellator

 **Transform your GitHub stars into beautifully organized, AI-curated collections**

-Constellate is a powerful CLI tool that analyzes your GitHub starred repositories using advanced AI and automatically organizes them into meaningful categories.
+Constellator is a powerful CLI tool that analyzes your GitHub starred repositories using advanced AI and automatically organizes them into meaningful categories.
 It creates an "awesome list" style markdown file with intelligent categorization, summaries, and metadata.

 ## ✨ Features